SKH turns ten

 On this page we collect links, articles and events that in various ways relate to the ten years of SKH and the centuries-long history of education that preceded its merger.
 But we also take the opportunity to look ahead, at ideas, plans and visions for the future of SKH.
 Because our history has really only just begun.

-Alumni interview: Ellen Söderhult
+Alumni interviews: Ellen Söderhult

 After secondary school, Ellen Söderhult chose between circus training or the medical programme, but it was through dance that she really found her artistic expression.
 Today she works as a choreographer and dancer but wants to see changes that make dance and art more democratically accessible to everyone, regardless of background.